bigdatainf/glossary/README.md

 ## S

-- **Structured data**: Organized data so it's information can be automatically extracted, eg: CSV format, etc.
+- **Semi-structured Data**: a form a structured data that does not have a formal structure like structured data.
+It does however have tags or other markers to enforce hierarchy of records.

+- **Sentiment Analysis**: use of algorithms to find out how people feel about certain topics.

 - **Service Oriented Architecture (SOA)**: reusable components that implement specific groups of functionalities accessible by strictly defined application programming interfaces (APIs).

+- **Software-as-a-Service**: a software tool that is used of the web via a browser.

+- **Structured Data**: Organized data so it's information can be automatically extracted, eg: CSV format, etc.

+- **Synchronization (data)**: the process of establishing consistency among data from a source to a target data storage and vice versa and the continuous harmonization of the data over time.

 ## U
 - **Unstructured data**: Unorganized data in a way that information can not be automatically extracted, eg: text document, photos, etc.